EOSC-synergy/FAIR_eva/docs/index.md

 - Rda_a1_01m: checks how the data is accessed.
 - rda_i1_01d: checks standard formats for data representation within your community.
 - Any other with community specifications
-- In config.ini, add the following information:
+- In config.ini, within your plugin folder, add the following information:

 ```
 [example_plugin]